Publicis New York

 Publicis New York (formerly Publicis Kaplan Thaler) is an American advertising agency based in New York City.
-The agency created the Aflac duck, Herbal Essences Totally Organic Experience, Continental Airlines “Work Hard.
+It was founded in 1997 and has 2,000 employees with offices in New York, Seattle, Toronto, and Montreal.
+Publicis acquired the Kaplan Thaler Group in 2012.
+The agency created the Aflac duck, Herbal Essences Totally Organic Experience, Continental Airlines "Work Hard.
 Fly Right.", and Swiffer Sweeper campaigns.